 What success will look like

-The main risk is that some of the children drop out halfway through the project due to unforeseen problems.
+The main risk is that some of the children drop out halfway through the project due to unforeseen difficulties.
 We will liaise closely with the schools and will use our own pastoral team to give additional support to mitigate this problem.
 We will also have a number of reserve apprentices who can then be invited to join LYC.
-Working closely with the schools we will be able to identify and address extra areas of need and work jointly towards finding solutions.
+Working closely with the schools, we will be able to identify and address extra areas of need and work jointly towards finding solutions.

 Budget - Project Cost: £25,000Loading graph....